peterqliu/gimble/README.md

-#gimble
+# gimble

 A library for visual, interactive, place-based storytelling.
+Very alpha for now.

 ## setup